-•fifo is an integer, which is the FIFO to receive on
+- •fifo is an integer, which is the FIFO to receive on - •timeout is the timeout in milliseconds to wait for the receive.

 Return value: A tuple containing four values.

 - •The id of the message.

 - •A boolean that indicates if the message is an RTR message.

 - •The FMI (Filter Match Index) value.

 - •An array containing the data.